tessercat/pbx-docs/client/notes.md

 When their client is ready,
-peers subscribe to the client's event channel and publishes `ready` to the channel.
+peers subscribe to the client's event channel and publish `ready` to the channel.

 ### Available